Teaching and Pedagogy

 Federal Reserve Challenge

 The College Fed Challenge is an incredibly valuable experiential learning opportunity.
 At Elon, we've turned this into a 2-credit-hour class because of the intense preparation required to create a presentation.
 Students have a few weeks each Fall semester to prepare a 15-minute presentation on the state of the economy and make a recommendation for the future direction of monetary policy.
 This "class" is student-led.
 There are no exams or lectures.
 It is an open discussion between students and professors (I co-teach this course with my colleague Vitaliy Strohush).
 Students take a deep dive into monetary policy and the intricacies of the economy.
 While they gain important knowledge about economics, they also gain valuable research experience, data and coding experience, and presentation skills.
+Our team made the national semifinals in 2022 -- one of only 18 teams across the country!
 If you are interested in trying this, the Eastern Economic Journal has several articles dedicated to the topic.
 I'm also happy to connect for a discussion.

 Read more about the experience from past years: